-Because of this interactive format, we want to ensure a healthy, constructive space for conversation and learning.
+Because of the interactive format, we want to ensure a healthy, constructive space for conversation and learning.
 Among other things, this includes active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, acknowledging your proximity to the issues and experiences being discussed, and being aware of the room; in other words participating in ways that invite the participation of your colleagues.
 Please turn off and put away all cell phones, tablets, and laptops when they're not being utilized for the course.
 If you are taking notes on your device, please refrain from engaging in other activities (e.g. social media).
+Be mindful and observe in-person as well as online decorum, refrain from using the Zoom chat function unless invited to do so, and uphold privacy and confidentiality in our sessions (e.g. do not audio or video record without consent).

-This course will at times explore ideas and experiences that have caused harms and traumagenic responses in people's lives and communities (see the appendix for a description of a Trauma-Informed Classroom Care Model).
+This course will at times explore ideas and experiences that have caused harms and traumagenic responses in people's lives and communities.
 If you find yourself struggling with your mental or physical health this semester, please feel free to approach me.
-I try to be flexible and accommodating.
-You can contact counseling services at 540-432-4317 and student life at 540-432-4133.
+The increase in screen time also takes its toll.
+Practice eye care and back care as well as mental and social care.
+Discover and clarify your work-life balance and boundaries.
+You can always contact counseling services at 540-432-4317 and student life at 540-432-4133.
+And you can feel free to be in touch with me about your needs.

-Reading responses (30%): Students are expected to submit a one-page (hard-copy, single-spaced, 400-500-word) response to the weekly readings for at least 10 classes.
-The summary should not be descriptive (do not describe each reading).
+Reading responses (30%): Students are expected to submit a one-page (hard-copy, single-spaced, 400-500-word) response to the weekly readings for at least 8 classes.
+Responses should demonstrate a careful reading of the week's assigned texts.
+I'm not looking for summaries but for engaged analysis demonstrating a careful, critical reading of the week's assigned texts.
 You should 1) identify key issues, concepts or debates discussed in the readings, 2) highlight points that you find interesting, that either perplexed or enlightened you, 3) compare, evaluate, and critique what you read, and 4) make connections to current events with specific references to news sources (see Moodle for recommended websites).
+Reading responses are due at the beginning of class.

-Small group work (10%): As this course is reading-intensive in design, student feedback has consistently expressed appreciation for some kind of structured time to talk about the readings with each other before class.
-To this end, students will be placed in a small group that will meet in between class sessions to discuss and debate the readings for that week's topic.
-From those conversations, small groups are required to post to Moodle each Sunday by 5pm your group's responses to three questions: 1) What are three key points or insights you learned from the reading?
-2) What are two question for class discussion?
-3) What is one concrete application of these key points and insights?
+As this course is reading-intensive in design, student feedback has consistently expressed appreciation for some kind of structured time to talk about the readings with each other before class.
+To this end, students will be placed in a small group and are encouraged to meet in between class sessions to discuss and debate the readings for that week's topic.
+You do not need to produce anything from your small group discussions.
+Instead, see these conversations as an opportunity to share your analysis, insights, and questions about the week's readings as a way to enhance your reading responses.